vihari/vihari.github.io/why_india.md

 ## Communication & Presentation skills.

 A researcher's success hugely depends on how well they communicate.
 For various reasons, the PhD programs in India are not structured to test, push and hone the technical presentation skills of their students (at IITs and IISc as far as I know).
-The student must exercise special care to push themselves to attend, present, and seek feedback.
+The student must exercise special care to push themselves to attend and present talks, practice technical writing and seek feedback.
 Several universities overseas have facilities to help students with their writing and presentations such as through one-on-one sessions with language professionals.

 <a id="cohort"></a>